Dimensional criterion for forecasting nonlinear systems by reservoir computing: Introduction

-Some very accurate predictions of the signals obtained from chaotic systems have been reported.
-However, these impressive results were obtained using a single optimal RC and as such are not representative of that particular topology class of RCs.
+Reservoir computers (RC) have been found useful in replication and forecasting of chaotic systems~\cite{ lukosevicius09, jaeger12, pathak17, pathak_prl18}.
+Originally, reservoir computing was defined as a supervised learning method where the reservoir is a fixed recurrent echo-state network~\cite{jaeger01, maas02, jaeger12}.
+Topology of the recurrent neural network (RNN) is considered one of the central aspects regarding performance of RCs.
+In search of an optimal topology, random Erd\"os-R\'enyi (ER) networks are typically used as reference.
+The performance of different reservoir networks have been compared to that of ER networks for reservoirs as large as $10 000$ nodes.
+However, no clear preferential topology has been found for reasonably densely connected RNNs~\cite{lukosevicius09}.

+Sparsely connected RCs were considered from the very beginning.
+Jaeger et al pointed out that sparse interconnectivity within the reservoir of a RNN could be beneficial in that it lets the reservoir decompose into many loosely coupled subsystems, establishing a richly structured reservoir of excitable dynamics~\cite{jaeger12}.
+Partly supportive of Jaeger's intuition, judiciously selected low-connectivity reservoirs were recently found to perform as well as densely connected reservoirs in forecasting chaotic systems by Griffith et al.~\cite{griffith19}.
+They also identified the importance of optimizing hyperparameters and applied a rather judicious optimization procedure.

+Despite some promising systematic approaches, see e.g.~\cite{maas02,dambre12, lu18, smith22, bollt21}, a comprehensive theoretical understanding of reservoir computing is still missing.
+Due to the insufficient theoretical framework, optimization of RCs needs to be done by experimentation.
 It is fair to say that generally evaluations of RCs for predicting systems of chaotic dynamics have been made using a very low number of RCs, or even a single RC, which has led to some misleading conclusions.
-This deficiency was first addressed by Haluszczynski et al. who used quite large statistics in their recent study~\cite{haluszczynski19}.
+This deficiency was first addressed by Haluszczynski et al.~\cite{haluszczynski19}.

-A judicious design of RCs for the analysis and prediction of systems of nonlinear dynamics boils down to finding optimal reservoirs.
-Although there are some promising systematic approaches, see e.g.~\cite{maas02,dambre12, lu18, smith22, bollt21}, a comprehensive theoretical understanding of reservoir computing is still missing, as is typical for ML methods.
-Consequently, optimization needs to be done by experimentation, as was done by Griffith et al. who used Bayesian hyperparameter optimization~\cite{griffith19}.

-We set out to determine judicious guidelines for implementing optimal RCs for forecasting nonlinear dynamics.
-Using a reasonable number of sample RCs with selected topologies, we investigate how reliably optimal hyperparameters can be determined.
-We use two systems of very different dynamical characteristic as our test bench: the Lorenz system in chaotic, intermittent chaos, and periodic regimes, and a coupled Wilson-Cowan (cW-C) system, a model for neuronal dynamics, in aperiodic (chaotic), quasiperiodic, and periodic regimes.
-Through systematically applying Bayesian optimization on reservoir hyperparameters we show that low-connectivity RCs perform, in fact, better or at least as well as their high-connectivity counterparts, which in the light of the statement in~\cite{jaeger12} referred to above makes sense.
-More unexpectedly, we find that reservoirs of unconnected nodes (RUN) are the optimal choice when there is no measurement noise and that only in the presence of noise higher connectivity is beneficial.